falcaodiogo/CP/README.md

+# Note - Project Discontinued

+It is with great sadness that I announce the end of this project.
+Over the past year, working with the CP API has been both fun and rewarding.
+Unfortunately, the API is no longer available.
+From now on, I’ll be using the new CP mobile app instead.
+This app was incredibly useful and even played a key role in helping me secure my internship at Sky Portugal.
+I’ll always have a special place in my heart for it, even if it no longer has a source of data.
+Thank you all for being part of this journey! <3

 # CP Mobile App

 **CP App** is a modern application built with a combination of Material Design 3 and Material Design 3 Expressive that uses the [Comboios API](https://github.com/juliuste/comboios) and [CP's public API (cp.pt)](https://www.cp.pt/passageiros/pt/consultar-horarios/proximos-comboios) to provide real-time train tracking and scheduling.
 Users can view upcoming trains at a specific station, track a train's delay and location, and monitor its status (stopped, entering a station, or in transit) with live updates and a progress bar.